 This is a big one for me and my friends.
-Most of us expected to be married long before 30, and as our birthdays approach, many of us have had some form of a freak-out.
+Most of us expected to be married long before we turned 30, and as our birthdays approach, many of us have had some form of a freak out.
 What I’ve only recently realized though, is that my angst about singleness springs not only from an inner desire for a spouse but from my culture’s response to my singleness at my age.

-A conversation between Shane O’Neill and Bronwyn Lea on The Naked Gospel Podcast [check it out!] sparked a shift in my perspective toward being almost 30 and single.
+A conversation between Shane O’Neill and Bronwyn Lea on The Naked Gospel Podcast [check it out!] sparked a shift in my perspective toward turning 30 and still being single.

 The host, Shane O’Neill helpfully frames the conversation in terms of “social scripts.
 He says,